sAhmedHasan/ytDownloader/README.md

 I gained practical experience in GUI development, handling external libraries, and implementing download functionalities.

-I'm planning on adding more options for the video quality.
+I'm planning on adding options for the video's level of quality.

 Credits to developedbyed